-These steps are defined step by steps as given below
+The below steps will be defined step by steps as given below–

 USE [master]